Background pattern

 • Fesoterodine, solifenacin(to treat urological disorders).

-You may need to adjust the dosage of other medications if their therapeutic effects or side effects are affected by taking REZOLSTA.
+It may be necessary to adjust the dosage of other medications if their therapeutic or adverse effects or those of REZOLSTA are affected when administered together.
 Inform your doctor if you take:

 • Rifabutin(against bacterial infections)

-• Tadalafil, sildenafil, vardenafil(to treat erectile dysfunction or high blood pressure in the pulmonary circulation)
+• Tadalafil, sildenafil, vardenafil(for erectile dysfunction or high blood pressure in the pulmonary circulation)

 • Amitriptyline, desipramine, imipramine, nortriptyline, paroxetine, sertraline, trazodone(to treat depression and anxiety)